bytefish/DGraphSample/README.md

 ### Dgraph Zero ###

-Dgraph Zero is started running ``dgraph.exe zero``.
+Dgraph Zero is started running ``dgraph zero``.

 I want the Dgraph Zero WAL Directory on a SSD, so I am also using the ``--wal`` switch to specify the directory:

 ```batch
 dgraph.exe zero --wal <ZERO_VAL_DIRECTORY>